The 2014 Meeting of the American Indigenous Research Association was inspiring and powerful! Read the report!

 Though the data collected by Indigenous Research Methodologies can be analyzed quantitatively as well as qualitatively, just like data collected by Western research methods, the acknowledged relationship between researcher and data naturally challenges Western research paradigms.
 But Indigenous Research Methodologies are powerful and worthwhile despite this challenge, because they provide vital opportunities to contribute to the body of knowledge about the natural world and Indigenous peoples.

-This fall of 2013 we held our inaugural conference at Salish Kootenai College in Pablo, Montana on the Flathead Indian Reservation.
-The 2014 Meetingwas held Oct 10-11 at SKC, and a report will be available soon on this website.
-We are already developing the agenda and speakers for 2015, so check back later this fall to see what great things we’re lining up!
+Our inaugural conference was held in the fall of 2013 at Salish Kootenai College in Pablo, Montana on the Flathead Indian Reservation.
+The 2014 Meeting was held Oct 10-11, also at SKC.
+We are already developing the agenda and speakers for 2015, so watch this website to see what great things we’re lining up!
 Thanks to our funders: Montana INBRE, Alaska EPSCoR, and the SKC Social Work Program.

 News!
 The newest book of Dr. Lori Lambert, founder and head of AIRA, is now available!
 Research for Indigenous Survival: Indigenous Research Methodologies in the Behavioral Sciences.
 Purchase through University of Nebraska Press, Salish Kootenai College Press and book store, amazon.com and at the conference.
 Congratulations, Dr. Lambert!

 Citations for the text in the first paragraph of this page: Margaret Kovach, 2010.
 Indigenous Methodologies: Characteristics, Conversations, and Context; Linda Tuhiawi Smith, 1999.
 Decolonizing Methodologies; Shawn Wilson, 2008.
 Research is Ceremony: Indigenous Research Methods.